The Caversham Guitar School syllabus

 Technique

-Rest stroke (apoyando)
+Rest stroke (apoyando) & free stroke (tirando)

 Different strumming techniques employing thumb and fingers

-Pulgar Indice Medio Anular (PIMA) finger system
+Pulgar Indice Medio Anular (PIMA) fingering system

 Tremolo